Sea Island Centre station: Station information

-Station layout

 Entrances

 Sea Island Centre is served by two entrances.
 The northern entrance is located adjacent to the North Service Road, it provides access to an Air Canada hangar as well as other airport-related businesses.
 Parking lots for airport employees is also located at this entrance.
 The southern entrance is located on Miller Road.

 Airport surcharge

 As with all stations on Sea Island—YVR–Airport, Sea Island Centre, and Templeton—a $5.00 surcharge, the "YVR AddFare", applies to fares paid with cash, with Compass Card stored value, or with DayPasses purchased at the station for eastbound trips originating from this station to Bridgeport station or beyond.
 Trips using a monthly pass are exempt, as are trips using DayPasses purchased and activated off Sea Island.
 Trips to Sea Island Centre are not subject to the surcharge.
 Travel between YVR–Airport, Sea Island Centre, and Templeton stations is free.